Shop Subscribe

 Many students with special needs have challenges with communication.
 Broken down basically, there can be issues with any of the following:

-• Speech disorder – This can include articulation issues like not being able to pronounce the “th” sound; fluency issues like stuttering over words or phrases and/or a voice disorder where students have difficulty with pitch, loudness, resonance or duration.
+• Speech disorder – This can include articulation issues like inability to pronounce the “th” sound; fluency issues like stuttering over words or phrases and/or a voice disorder where students have difficulty with pitch, loudness, resonance, or duration.

-• Hearing disorder – This can include deafness or hard of hard of hearing (hearing impaired), or a more complex auditory processing disorder where words are heard but not processed correctly.
-A student may have trouble differentiating the “ch” sound in choke vs. the “sh” sound in show, or they may have difficulty with auditory figure ground or the ability to tune out background sounds to hear the teacher speaking.
+• Hearing disorder – This can include deafness or hard of hearing (hearing impaired) or a more complex auditory processing disorder where words are heard but not processed correctly.
+A student may have trouble differentiating the “ch” sound in choke vs. the “sh” sound in show, or they may have difficulty with auditory figure-ground or the ability to tune out background sounds to hear the teacher speaking.

 With all the changes in learning formats these past few years, such as an increase in online courses and modifications to onsite learning environments, many students are at risk of decreased performance because of these underlying communication challenges.
 Let’s look at 5 key strategies to help address these issues: